Werner-Staeblein/Project-2-modified-resubmit/README.md

 # Testing

-Testing was done incrementally with every change in functionality of code (Javascript) using console.log.
+Testing was done incrementally with every change in the functionality of code (Javascript) using console.log.

-Only once there were no error messages shown, the development process continued and thus resolving issues along the development process.
+Only once there were no error messages shown, the development process continued thus resolving issues along the development process.

 Only once the manual functionality testing was completed, the visual testing started with additions of CSS.

-Various testings on different screen sizes with different types of devices (mobile phones, tablets) to check the responsiveness of the trivia container and the results container verifying that none of the content overflows beyond the limits of the device tested.
+Various tests on different screen sizes and types of devices (mobile phones, tablets) were done to check the responsiveness of the trivia container and the results container.
+This was done to  verify that none of the content overflows beyond the limits of the device tested

 **Issues resolved**

 - ./questions.js not loaded into quiz.js with error message "does not provide export named 'default'.
 Solution via Stackoverflow search.
-Found out that 'export default' in questions.js is needed for question.js to be IMPORTED into quiz.js
+Found out that 'export default' in questions.js is needed for question.js to be IMPORTED into quiz.js.

-- in the manual responsiveness testing, font-sizes were adapted
+- in the manual responsiveness testing, font sizes were adapted.

 - In my questions.js I had difficulties to use text that includes questions with consoloe.log().
-It was difficult to make line breaks on theses questions so that the text does not overflow.
-Therefore, I replace questions where a space between characters can not be used with questions that do have a good line break on smaller screen sizes
+It was difficult to make line breaks on these questions so that the text does not overflow.
+Therefore, I replace questions where a space between characters can not be used with questions that do have a good line break on smaller screen sizes.

-- For the functionality of starting a new trivia round, I had difficulties with the sequencing of appearance/disappearance of buttons such as appearance of the Retry button and ShowAnswers button only at the end while these two buttons shall be display: none for a new trivia round.
-I have drawn a flowchart on a piece of paper to better grasp the sequencing of steps to be included in the respective functions, notably the restart function().
-I also used some granular comments inside the restart-function to better check the different steps involved in this function.
-Lesson learned was: draw a flowchart of event first before trying to code the result.
+- For the functionality of starting a new trivia round, I had difficulties with the sequencing of the appearance/disappearance of buttons such as appearance of the 'Retry' button and 'Show Answers' button only at the end while these two buttons shall be on display: none for a new trivia round.
+I have drawn a flowchart on paper to better grasp the sequencing of steps to be included in the respective functions, notably the restart function().
+I also used some granular comments inside the 'retry'-function to better check the different steps involved in this function.
+The lesson learned was: to draw a flowchart of events first before trying to code the result.

 **Issues not resolved**

-- jslint.com indicates error of "unable to finish unexpected let" in the function shuffleArray(array).
+- jslint.com indicates an error of "unable to finish unexpected let" in the function shuffleArray(array).
 Removing the let in the for-loop makes the question options disappear.
 Unable to resolve.
-Other JS validator **[Beautifytools](https://beautifytools.com/javascript-validator.php)** interestingly does NOT show this to be an error
+Other JS validator **[Beautifytools](https://beautifytools.com/javascript-validator.php)** interestingly does NOT show this to be an error.

 ### 1. Feature Testing